 In need of some new date night ideas?
 We've racked our brains to bring you an entire year's worth of weekly date nights to enjoy with your other half here in Singapore.

 There’s no doubt about it: having kids changes everything – and they especially change your marriage!
 So, while we love hanging out with our little ones as a family unit, we also love taking some time out sans sproglets.
 Yep, we’re talking date nights!
-Whether you have a trusty babysitter you can rely on or have a lovely helper at home, leaving the kids behind for one night a week pays dividends.
+Whether you have a trusty babysitter you can rely on or have a lovely helper at home, leaving the kids behind every so often pays dividends.
 And no more excuses about where to go – we’ve got you covered with a whole year’s worth of date nights in Singapore, from restaurants and movies to tennis and sailing.
+That’s 52 date ideas for 52 weeks.
+So what are you waiting for?
 Go forth and have fun!

 1. Go to the cinema